harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/README.md

-### Creating a Task for the helloworldapp1 in the Dev Environment
+### Create a Task in the Release Pipeline to deploy 'helloworldapp1' Azure App Service to Dev Environment

  ![16](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/9e148245-75bd-468f-bfb0-4ba08bd56bee)

-### Taking the Aritifact from the Build Pipeline and feeding it to the WebApp
+### Integrating the Artifact from the Build Pipeline into the 'Dev' WebApp

  ![17](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/37bc3b1d-3be2-44dd-b1fd-1156e76e19b4)

-### Creating 2 more Stages, these are QA and PROD.
-For QA, I am taking Pre Deployment from
+### Creating Two Additional Stages: QA and PROD, with Pre-Deployment from DEV and QA Environments, respectively.

 ![19](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/5883953f-951f-49d2-b210-ea3b41c75554)

 ![18](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/c20f13fa-73a0-4818-b22b-211e25931257)

-### In the PROD first task will be deploy on the staging slot
+### In the PROD Stage, the Initial Task is to Deploy to the Staging Slot

  ![20](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/a8afbbd8-6bf8-488b-87dc-829f5b474e8d)

-### After being deployed to the staging, added a new task (App service Manage) for the agent to deploy the webapp to production
+### Adding a New Task: App Service Manage - Deploy WebApp to Production

+- After the application has been deployed to the staging slot, the next task is to manage the App Service and deploy the WebApp to the production environment.
+This task involves configuring the necessary settings and deploying the application to the designated production slot or environment.
+By executing this task, the agent ensures a controlled and seamless deployment of the WebApp to the production environment, making the latest version of the application available to end-users.

  ![21](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/05ac6e1d-e843-4a35-9f1c-749432b1b08d)

-### Before moving into PROD, added a new agentless job, created a action in this for Manual Intervention
+### Adding Agentless Job with Manual Intervention Action Before Moving to PROD

+- Before proceeding with the deployment to the production (PROD) environment, an agentless job is incorporated into the release pipeline.
+This agentless job serves as a step where manual intervention is required before proceeding further.
+The purpose of this intervention is to allow designated personnel to review and approve the deployment to PROD, ensuring an extra layer of control and validation.

 ![22](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/a0db84c1-d8b1-4b39-8050-aa97be976cef)

-### Added a Contineous Deployment Trigger, so that whenever there are changes to the to the code in the Development, CD Pipeline will update automatically.
+### Implementing Continuous Deployment Trigger for Automated CD Pipeline Updates on Code Changes in Development

  ![23](https://github.com/harshitmamgain/CI-CD-Pipeline-with-Azure-DevOps/assets/106948902/5348c9d0-5b84-430a-8bf2-fc9ad04b024a)